Golf Psychology & Biomechanics Articles

 On-Course Practice: 7 Training Rounds

 Range work doesn’t transfer.
-Use these 7 practice rounds to build strike, decision-making, and pressure tolerance on grass — with Quiet the Mind protocols for state control.
+Use these 7 practice rounds to build strike and pressure tolerance.

 -